-The Town Councils also facilitates the Kent Police Speedwatch scheme co-ordinating a team of volunteers who attend approved sites around the town.
+The Town Councils also facilitates the Kent Police Speedwatch scheme co-ordinating a team of volunteers who attend approved sites around the town (there are currently 15).
 Reports are logged on the speedwatch site and data is analysed.

 Through the CIL Board, funds have been provided for a portable speed indicator device (SID).
-Sites have been considered and are currently awaiting approval from Kent Highways.
+Several sites were considered; Kent Highways approved 3 locations for the current scheme:

 HIGHWAYS IMPROVEMENT PLAN (HIP)